dell/csm-docs/content/docs/installation/helm/powermax.md

 ### Volume Snapshot requirements

 #### Volume Snapshot CRDs
-The Kubernetes Volume Snapshot CRDs can be obtained and installed from the external-snapshotter project on [Github](https://github.com/kubernetes-csi/external-snapshotter/tree/release-2.1/config/crd).
+The Kubernetes Volume Snapshot CRDs can be obtained and installed from the external-snapshotter project on [Github](https://github.com/kubernetes-csi/external-snapshotter/tree/v3.0.3/client/config/crd).

-Alternately, you can install the CRDs by supplying the option _--snapshot-crd_ while installing the driver using the `csi-install.sh` script.
+Alternately, you can install the CRDs by supplying the option _\-\-snapshot-crd_ while installing the driver using the `csi-install.sh` script.

 #### Volume Snapshot Controller